 4. Developing a financial plan

-The need of a plan sounds simple, but a goal without a plan is just a wish.
-Robert Kiyosaki, the best-selling author of the Rich Dad, Poor Dad book, explains why Millennials can never be too prepared when planning their finances:
+As we have noticed, the problems that millennials face are many.
+As such, developing a financial plan should be the first step.
+Needless to say, having a plan sounds simple, but a goal without a plan is just a wish.
+Robert Kiyosaki, the best-selling author of the Rich Dad, Poor Dad book, explains why millennials can never be too prepared when planning their finances:

 “Having contingency plans makes us feel less vulnerable and exposed if we find ourselves facing a setback.
 This preparation would include cash reserves, in the event of job loss or a decrease in income, as well as a Plan B. That Plan B could be a part-time business that supplements income from a full-time job to help create a cushion in the event of unplanned expenses or any type of financial setback.”